Skip to content

 Budget enforcement reads rolling spend from core.llm_usage; on-call check fails closed with Result[BudgetExceeded] when the daily cap is exceeded.

 • Provider-level (transport).
 HTTP 5xx/429 → exponential backoff retry (max 3) on the same provider; then next provider in the purpose’s fallback chain.
-Per-tenant retry budget prevents one bad workspace from exhausting provider rate limits for the population.
+Per-tenant retry budget prevents one bad domain from exhausting provider rate limits for the population.

-core.llm_profiles persists (id, version, active_at, deactivated_at, created_by, audit_log).
-Activation is append-only; rollback re-activates a prior version.
-The schema reserves a variant: str | None column for A/B routing without binding the resolver branch in today.
+core.llm_profiles persists (id, version, activated_at, deactivated_at, created_by, audit_log).
+Activation is append-only; rollback re-activates a prior version (a profile’s credential_ref stays resolvable across a rollback — the credential is read by id, independent of the active flag, so an older version’s secret is never orphaned).
+The operations cockpit drives set / version-history / rollback.
+The schema reserves a variant: str | None column for A/B routing without binding the resolver branch today.

 Same-provider-family to preserve prompt-caching affinity:

-• reasoning, agent_turn, agent_tool, world_agent: Claude Opus 4.7 → Claude Sonnet 4.6 → Claude Haiku 4.5
+• code_generation, applies_when_generation, reasoning, agent_turn, agent_tool, world_agent, distillation: Claude Opus 4.7 → Claude Sonnet 4.6 → Claude Haiku 4.5

 • embedding: per embeddings D11 ladder